What Is ACH Debit Block? And Why Is It Important?

 How ACH Debit Block Works

-Before you dive into how an ACH debit block works, it’s important to understand some of the basic concepts related to this process, such as the ACH system in general and debit blocks.
+It’s important to first understand some of the basic concepts related to this process, such as the ACH system and debit blocks.

 What Is ACH?

-As an individual consumer, you may also make ACH payments yourself.
-For example, you might be using ACH when you utilize peer-to-peer payment apps like Venmo, pay your bills online, digitally file and pay your income taxes, or even transfer money over to an investment account like SoFi Invest.
+As an individual consumer, you may also make ACH payments.
+For example, you might use ACH with peer-to-peer payment apps, such as Venmo, pay your bills online, digitally file and pay your income taxes, or transfer money over to an investment account.

 What Is a Debit Block?

-Businesses use ACH payments as well, to collect funds and pay expenses.
-But these can be a target for criminal activity.
-Scammers can try to pull funds out of your bank account without your approval.
+Businesses also use ACH payments, typically to collect funds and pay expenses.
+However, these transactions can be targets of criminal activity, and scammers can use them to try to steal your funds.
 If you want to prevent money from leaving a business account via ACH because of this potential risk, an ACH debit block might be a good move.

-When enabled, a debit block would impede your company from being able to use the funds in the account in all ACH use cases.
-It’s important to understand the ramifications of a debit block — and only request one from your bank if your company has alternative methods (or accounts) for making payments.
+When enabled, a debit block prevents your company from using the funds in the account for all ACH use cases.
+It’s important to understand the ramifications of a debit block — you may want to only request one from your bank if your company has alternative methods (or accounts) for making payments.

 How Does an ACH Debit Block Work?

 An ACH debit block is very straightforward.
-When this fraud management tool is implemented on a bank account, no one will be able to withdraw funds from the account via ACH.
+When this bank fraud management tool is implemented on a bank account, no one can withdraw funds from the account via ACH.

 If you have a debit block on a business account and need to make an ACH payment from that account, you’ll need to take action to make sure it goes through.
 It’s important to contact your bank to authorize that specific payment before the payment recipient begins the ACH debit process.
-Otherwise, you will need to make all future payments with paper or electronic checks, debit cards, credit cards, cash, or wire transfers.
+Otherwise, you will need to make future payments through other methods, such as paper or electronic checks, debit cards, credit cards, cash, or wire transfers.

 Benefits of ACH Debit Block